Bilateralism with incompatible proofs and refutations: Normalisation and the subformula principle

 In this section we prove the normalisation theorem for $\BPR$.
-The aim is to show that if there exists a proof (respectively, a refutation) of a formula $\phi$ from a set of assumptions $\Theta$ and contra-assumptions $\Delta$ (that is, a set of premises $\Gamma = \Delta \cup \Theta$), then there exists a derivation of the same kind in {\em normal form}. \\
+The aim is to show that if there exists a proof (respectively, a refutation) of a formula $\phi$ from a finite set of assumptions $\Theta$ and contra-assumptions $\Delta$ (that is, a set of premises $\Gamma = \Delta \cup \Theta$), then there exists a derivation of the same kind in {\em normal form}.

-The proof of the normalisation theorem provides a procedure that allows the elimination of detours, that is, redundant combinations of inference steps that do not contribute to the essential logical structure of the derivation.
-In standard natural deduction, these detours typically correspond to successive introduction and elimination steps for the same connective, but in our setting they also include certain {\em proof-refutation} interactions and other mixed rule combinations. \\
+The proof of the normalisation theorem yields a systematic procedure for eliminating detours, that is, redundant segments of derivations that do not contribute to their essential logical structure.
+In standard natural deduction, such detours arise from consecutive introduction and elimination steps for the same connective.
+In our setting, however, they also encompass {\em non-trivial} proof-refutation interactions and other mixed rule combinations, revealing a richer and more intricate notion of redundancy.

-Once normalisation is established, the standard results follow.
-In particular, the subformula property holds: every formula occurring in a normal derivation is a subformula of either an undischarged assumption or the final conclusion.
-Consistency also follows; in the case of $\Bint$, this means showing both that $\bot$ is not provable and that $\top$ is not refutable.
+Once normalisation is established, we prove that the subformula property holds: every formula occurring in a normal derivation is a subformula of either an undischarged assumption or the final conclusion.
+This result is not evident, as it usually does not follow directly from the normalisation result.
+Indeed, consider the following derivation of $\top$ from $\bot ; \emptyset$ in $\BintN$: Since $\top \mapsfrom \top$ is neither a subformula of any open premise nor of the conclusion, this derivation violates the subformula property, even though a different form of normalisation still holds for $\BintN$\footnote{In fact, normalisation for $\BintN$ is established indirectly, by embedding its derivations into natural deduction for intuitionistic logic and then appealing to Prawitz's normalisation theorem~\cite{prawitz1965}.
+On the other hand, in~\cite{Ayhan-seq} cut-elimination and the subformula property are proved directly for the {\em sequent system} $\mathsf{SC2Int}$.}.

-The presence of paired proof and refutation rules in $\BPR$ introduces additional normalisation cases, which are largely analogous to the standard ones, except for the distinctive cases $BPR(+)$ and $BPR(-)$.
-These require certain adaptations to the usual normalisation strategy, but beyond these modifications, the overall approach remains unchanged. \\
+Finally, as a further consequence, we obtain consistency: $\bot$ is not provable and $\top$ is not refutable in $\BPR$.

 \begin{definition} The {\em degree of a formula $\phi$}, denoted $d[\phi]$, is defined inductively by

 \end{definition}